pingcap/docs-tidb-operator/en/feature-gates.md

 ## Supported feature gates

 This section describes the feature gates supported by TiDB Operator.
-For the definition of feature stages, see [Feature gate stages](#feature-gate-stages).
+For definitions of feature stages, see [Feature gate stages](#feature-gate-stages).

 ### `FeatureModification`